Privacy Policy

 Under the UK GDPR you have a:

-If you wish to talk through anything in our privacy statement, find out more about your rights, or obtain a copy of the information we hold about you, please contact us using the details below:
+If you wish to talk through anything within our privacy policy or exercise any of the rights mentioned above, please contact us using the contact details at the top of this page.

 Children and privacy